Tuesday, December 31, 2019

 It is in her classroom when the topic is brought up that Asha begins to learn more about the reality of life in Uganda.
 For example, Yesofu mentions that his father was refused a bank loan to buy land, Asha wonders, "Had Yesofu's dad always wanted a piece of land?
 How come she didn't know?"
 This leads her to other questions like, "Why is Amin punishing us?
 Whose fault is it?
 Why are Indians being blamed?
 How come the British didn't hire Africans?"

-However Yesofu soon finds that there is a dark side to the explusion as he witnesses the beating of an Indian man in the street and Akello assaulting Asha for calling him a shamba boy.
+However Yesofu soon finds that there is a dark side to the expulsions as he witnesses the beating of an Indian man in the street and Akello assaulting Asha for calling him a shamba boy.
 With many countries refusing to take in the Indian refugees, Yesofu remembers the article showing "...The angry white faces holding their signs of hate.
 Were Africans any different?
-They didnt want the Indians any more than the British did..."
+They didn't want the Indians any more than the British did..."

 It is Asha's experience in Katabi, the rural area where Yesofu lives, that ultimately helps her understand events from the African point of view.
-After she is rescued from the well where she fell being chased by Akello, Asha realizes she does know Yesofu's life.
+After she is rescued from the well where she fell being chased by Akello, Asha realizes she doesn't know Yesofu's life.
 "She'd never worked in the sugarcane fields.
 She'd never drawn water from a well for cooking.
 She'd never even had to wash her own clothes.
 Yesofu deserved to have everything she had or used to have.
 She wished she'd realized sooner how not having these things did make a difference..."
 When Yesofu visits her in the hospital Asha tells him that she's been selfish, not really understanding that their lives were different.
 "I never really thought about what your life was like outside my world."

 The title of the novel is taken from the description of the colour of one of the beads from Asha's friendship bracelet that Yesofu gives her for her birthday.
 Esi is only able to recover four beads from the well.
 "Red for hibiscus flowers.
 Brown for sweetgrass.
 Blue for Lake Victoria.
 And orange for the sunsets."
 Although only four beads remain, their friendship endures.
 Asha is leaving Uganda but the two friends do not say good bye but "Tautakutana tena."
 Or until we meet again.